tommydoan/SQL_Supply-Chain_Analysis/README.md

 ## 2nd Requirement :
 ### Description
 The supply chain business manager wants to see which customers' forecast accuracy has dropped from 2020 to 2021.
--> Provide a complete report with these columns: customer_code, customer_name, market, forecast_accuracy_2020, forecast_accuracy_2021
+-> Provide a complete report with these columns:
+1. Customer_code, customer_name, market
+2. Forecast_accuracy_2020, forecast_accuracy_2021